joelagnel/rust-cpp-book/chapters/11-rust-types.md

 # Rust's Type System vs. C++: Adding Robustness to Code!

 Rust’s type system is one of its standout features, offering tools to ensure software correctness by leveraging compile-time guarantees.
 In contrast, C++ provides flexibility but often leaves the responsibility of maintaining invariants to the developer.
 This article explores how Rust surpasses C++ in enforcing invariants, handling errors, and ensuring input validity through its type system.
+Further we will go through compiler enforcements using PhantomData.

 ## 1. Enforcing Invariants in Rust vs. C++
 ### Problem in C++: Manual and Brittle Enforcement